-2.1 Congestive Heart Failure Post-Myocardial Infarction
+Heart Failure Post-Myocardial Infarction

-Treatment should be initiated at 25 mg once daily and titrated to the recommended dose of 50 mg once daily, preferably within 4 weeks as tolerated by the patient.
-Eplerenone tablets may be administered with or without food.
+Initiate treatment at 25 mg once daily and titrate to the recommended dose of 50 mg once daily, preferably within 4 weeks as tolerated by the patient.

-|Serum Potassium (mEq/L)||Action||Dose Adjustment|
+|Serum Potassium (mEq/L)||Dose Adjustment|

-|< 5.0||25 mg every other day to 25 mg once daily 25 mg once daily to 50 mg once daily|
+|less than 5.0||25 mg every other day to 25 mg once daily|

-|5.0 to 5.4||Maintain||No adjustment|
+|5.0 to 5.4||No adjustment|

-|≥ 6.0||Withhold||Restart at 25 mg every other day when potassium levels fall to <5.5 mEq/L|
+|greater than or equal to 6.0||Withhold and restart at 25 mg every other day when potassium levels fall to less than 5.5 mEq/L|

 Dosage Forms and Strengths

-Eplerenone tablets are contraindicated in all patients with:
+Eplerenone is contraindicated in all patients with:

-- serum potassium >5.5 mEq/L at initiation,
+- serum potassium greater than 5.5 mEq/L at initiation,

-- creatinine clearance ≤30 mL/min, or
+- creatinine clearance less than or equal to 30 mL/min, or

 For Patients Treated for Hypertension

-• type 2 diabetes with microalbuminuria,
+- type 2 diabetes with microalbuminuria,

-• serum creatinine >2.0 mg/dL in males or >1.8 mg/dL in females,
+- serum creatinine greater than 2.0 mg/dL in males or greater than 1.8 mg/dL in females,

-• creatinine clearance <50 mL/min, or
+- creatinine clearance less than 50 mL/min, or

-• concomitant administration of potassium supplements or potassium-sparing diuretics (e.g., amiloride, spironolactone, or triamterene).
-[See WARNINGS AND PRECAUTIONS (5.1), ADVERSE REACTIONS (6.2), DRUG INTERACTIONS (7), and CLINICAL PHARMACOLOGY (12.3)].
+- concomitant administration of potassium supplements or potassium-sparing diuretics (e.g., amiloride, spironolactone, or triamterene) [see WARNINGS AND PRECAUTIONS (5.1), ADVERSE REACTIONS (6.2), DRUG INTERACTIONS (7), and CLINICAL PHARMACOLOGY (12.3)].

 Warnings and Precautions